renovatebot/renovate/docs/development/issue-labeling.md

 1. Provide logs (if there are none yet)
 1. Provide more logs (in case current logs are insufficient)
 1. Format their logs properly

+Add a label `needs-code-formatting` to issues with logs/code that needs to be formatted.

 Add a label `reproduction:needed` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
 Add the label `reproduction:provided` once there is a public reproduction.